sighupio/fury-kubernetes-logging/katalog/loki-single/README.md

 ## Configuration

-Fury distribution Loki Stack Single is deployed with the following configuration:
+Loki Stack Single is deployed with the following configuration:

 - Single node
 - Listens on port `3100` for client connections and metrics scraping